Mansfield Woodhouse hair and beauty salon celebrating ten years of business

 Most Popular

-After five years the salon moved to larger premises on Dunsil Road, Mansfield Woodhouse, which opened in March 2017.
+After five years, it moved to larger premises on Dunsil Road, Mansfield Woodhouse, which opened in March 2017.

 In June 2017, Victoria was joined by her sister, Carrie Healey, to expand and manage the beauty side of the business.